AbsoluteVirtueXI/solidity-security/documentation/solidity-security.md

 |int256|-57896044618658097711785492504343953926<br>634992332820282019728792003956564819968|57896044618658097711785492504343953926<br>634992332820282019728792003956564819967|

 In computer programming, an integer overflow occurs when an arithmetic operation attempts to create a numeric value that is outside of the range that can be represented with a given number of bits – either larger than the maximum or lower than the minimum representable value.
-**In Ethereum if maximum is reached, the value will circle back to its minimum value.**
+**In Ethereum, while an arithmetic operation, if maximum is reached, the value will circle back to its minimum value.**
-**In Ethereum if minimum is reached, the value will circle back to its maximum value.**
+**In Ethereum, while an arithmetic operation, if minimum is reached, the value will circle back to its maximum value.**

 ```solidity
 // Overflow: nb1 equals 0